Joke on Europe as Madagascar sequel comes to Cannes

 The main villain in Madagascar 3 is deranged French animal control officer Capitaine Chantel DuBois, voiced by Frances McDormand.

-Part Cruella De Vil and part rottweiler, she terrorizes the fleeing animals, hell bent on claiming Alex’s scalp to complete her stuffed animal wall hangings.
+Part Cruella De Vil and part rottweiler, she terrorises the fleeing animals, hell bent on claiming Alex’s scalp to complete her stuffed animal wall hangings.

 Ben Stiller returns as the voice of good-hearted lion Alex, Chris Rock reprises his role as the irrepressible zebra Marty and David Schwimmer and Jada Pinkett Smith are back as Melman and Gloria respectively.